 November 14th is World Diabetes Day.
-Starting now, we will publish many articles relevant to Diabetes to
+Starting now, we will publish many articles relevant to Diabetes to create awareness on Diabetes and its complications.

 Diabetic Eye Disease